muthu-param/alpha-5-frontend/README.md

 #### Team Leader Email -

 ## A Brief of the Prototype:
-  What is your solution? nad how it works.
+  What is your solution? and how it works.

 ## Code Execution Instruction:
   *[If your solution is **not** application based, you can ignore this para]